SarahSohaib/Sarah-Sohaib/README.md

 🌌 **Engineer.
 Writer.
 Creator.**
 - B.Tech CSE (Core) 3rd year student at Manipal University Jaipur
 - Currently exploring AI, NLP, full-stack development, and anything curious that catches my mind
-- Passionate about merging logic with creativity — whether it's through code, design, or writing
+- Passionate about merging logic with creativity, whether it's through code, design, or writing

 ---

 ## 🔭 What I'm Working On

 - 🧠 **Asena** – My personal virtual assistant project, inspired by JARVIS & TARS, combining voice, vision, and natural language intelligence.
 Aiming to outsmart Siri 😉
 - 📚 **Tech + Philosophy Blogs** – Currently drafting a blog series that merges emerging tech with philosophical reflections, from AI ethics to quantum creativity.
+And some totally random ones too!
-- 💡 And other random ideas that pop up in the middle of the night (or during boring lectures)
+- 💡 And other random ideas that pop up in the middle of the night